 The Company utilizes the group's local and international marketing network and believes it is one of the most active industry players when it comes to sales and marketing.
-The local and international marketing and distribution network consists of 107 exclusive agents who receive monthly allowances and commissions, and 3,129 external agents which include 2,516 commission-based agents and 613 brokers as of December 31, 2022.
+The Groups' local and international marketing and distribution network consists of 3,976 agents which include 3,287 commission-based agents and 689 subsidized agents as of 31 December 2023.

-The Company's advertising and promotional campaigns include the use of show rooms, print and outdoor advertising, fliers, leaflets and brochures designed specifically for the particular target market.
+The Company's advertising and promotional campaigns include the use of showrooms, print and outdoor advertising, fliers, leaflets, brochures and online digital campaigns designed specifically for the particular target market.
 The advertising and promotional campaigns are carefully conceptualized and managed by the Company's Corporate Communications Department.